perfectprice/perfectprice-docs/data-formats/car_rental.md

 Data will power the AI models as well as dashboards, analysis and other big data visiualization tools for your team (and internal Perfect Price data scientists) to understand and manage price, utilization, profit and revenue.

+We are __sometimes__ able to customize various data structures or import your data in the format you can easily export it in, and transform it into the format we need.
+So please ask us if your data does not line up perfectly with our formats!
+We don't expect it to.

 ### 2 Architecture Overview

-Our system replicates data in a hadoop cluster in the cloud, in JSON.
-Much of this is then indexed into more accessible database formats (SQL, etc.) for charting, modeling, or other purposes.
+Our system stores data in a hadoop cluster in the cloud, in [JSON](https://en.wikipedia.org/wiki/JSON).
+This is then stored and used for charting, modeling, or other purposes.
 Wherever possible we do all computations on the raw data, rather than importing aggregated data.

 Models are typically run daily, with burst or surge models run intraday (up to every 5 minutes).
 The more rapidly we receive data updates from your system, the more responsive and "human like" the AI can be.

-Please do *not* send personally identifiable information (PII) such as email, real name, phone numbers, etc. Instead please send a hash (SHA-1) that is consistent so that we can, if necessary, track a customer over time without PII.

-Data is broken into the following categories:
+However, we have flexibility around frequency of updates, and not everything needs to be updated at high frequency.

+#### 2.1 Data categories

+The broad categories of data we need are as follows:

 | Type | Description | Can be manually updated? | Can be batch updated? |
 |-------------:|:-------------|:-------------|:-------------|